Filing a DISCIPLINARY COMPLAINT against an APSU Student or Student Organization

 Any member of the APSU University community (staff, faculty, or student) has the right to file a disciplinary complaint against a student or a student organization.

-Generally, a disciplinary complaint may be filed in the Office of Student Affairs with either the Dean of Students (Room 206, Morgan University Center) or the Director of Housing, Residence Life and Dining Services (Room 119, Miller Hall).
+Generally, a disciplinary complaint may be filed in the Office of Student Affairs with either the Dean of Students (Room 206, Morgan University Center), or the Director of Housing, Residence Life and Dining Services (Room 119, Miller Hall).
 If the allegations against the student or student organization have the potential to be considered a violation of a state, local or federal law, the complaint also may be filed with Campus Police (Shasteen Building).
+You can also file a complaint using this form.

 Consult with an appropriate APSU administrator (Dean of Students, Director of Housing/Residence Life & Dining Services, or Campus Police Officer or Chief) prior to filing the Complaint for assistance in assessing if the behavior(s) you observed may be considered a violation of the APSU “Code of Student Conduct” or/and of a local, state or federal laws; reviewing the APSU Hearing Procedures and/or local legal procedures for adjudicating a case against the student or student organization; determining your rights and the rights of the accused student or student organization in either hearing process; assessing the potential outcome and subsequent actions to be taken following a hearing; preparing a written complaint.